 The Future of Ecology

-Ecological damage in the developing is another cause for concern.
-As previously poor countries improve their economies, livelihoods, lifestyles and global economic power (35), developers are cutting down natural landscapes to make way for urban centers, factories, road network and infrastructure.
-Balancing these economic needs against the global ecology is expected to be a major discussion point in both international trade and climate agreements.
+Ecological damage in the developing world is another concern.
+As previously low-income countries improve their economies, developers are clearing natural landscapes for urban centers, factories, and infrastructure.
+Balancing these legitimate economic needs against the global ecology is expected to remain a central tension in international trade and climate agreements for decades to come.

 Emerging Technologies and Advances in Ecology